 The CAE exam is given in a two-week window in May and December.
-The test is administered at Scantron examination sites throughout the U.S. and internationally.
-During the COVID-19 pandemic, candidates will also have the option to take the exam from their home or office via live online proctoring (LOP).
-The LOP option can be chosen when selecting a site through Scantron.
+The test is administered at Measure Learning examination sites throughout the U.S. and internationally.
+Candidates will also have the option to take the exam from their home or office via live remote proctoring (LRP).
+The LRP option can be chosen when selecting a site through Measure Learning.
 For more information on exam sites or test center policies, visit www.asaecenter.org/cae or contact ASAE credentialing staff at caedept@asaecenter.org.